aiven/aiven-operator/docs/content/en/docs/resources/kafka/_index.md

 ```

 3. Create a user and an ACL.
 To use the Kafka topic, create a new user with the `ServiceUser` resource (in order to
-   avoid using the `avnadmin` super user), and the `KafkaACL` to allow the user access to the topic.
+   avoid using the `avnadmin` superuser), and the `KafkaACL` to allow the user access to the topic.

 In a file named `kafka-acl-user-crab.yaml`, add the following two resources: